The Moths Eating Our Trees

 By Christie Brodie, Interpretation Projects Coordinator, Royal Botanical Gardens.

 If you’ve walked along our trails recently, you may have noticed an abundance of caterpillars and lack-luster foliage in the trees.
-That’s because this year, Gypsy Moth (Lymantria dispar dispar) populations are booming.
+That’s because this year, Spongy Moth (Lymantria dispar dispar, formerly known as LDD or Gypsy Moths) populations are booming.

 The young, small caterpillars are easily spread through wind gusts.
 The caterpillars dangle from a thin line of silk and wait for the wind to transport them to another location.
 While this natural dispersal method is slow, transportation of goods and firewood has expanded their range much faster than what would have occurred naturally.